eporocrail/Eltraco/EltracoReadme.txt

 Wireless control of turnouts:
 the decoder moves the turnout
-signals this movement by means of a software alert switches polarity of driving current signals occupation by means of current detection
+switches polarity of driving current signals this movement by means of a software alert signals occupation by means of current detection

 Wireless occupation detection:
-the decoder advertises track occupation by means of hall sensor and/or by means of current detection sensor
+the decoder advertises track occupation by means of hall sensor and/or by means of current detection sensor other sensors or switches are accommodated easily

-Wireless on/off switching of LEDs
+Wireless on/off switching of outputs

 OVERVIEW